St. Lucia Warbler is one of several colourful endemics we hope to see. Photo: Stuart Elsom

 The dry forest of Grand Anse is home to many special birds including the island form of House Wren which is likely to be split sometime in the future as St Lucia Wren.
 This morning we’ll travel along a rough track in a specially adapted 4-wheel drive safari vehicle to see if we can find species Spectacled Thrush, Rufous-throated Nightjar and St Lucia Pewee, whilst on the nearby beach we’ll scan for Black Swifts working their way along the coast.
 Nearby at Pigeon Island causeway on the Northwest coast we’ll look for Bridled Tern, Brown Booby and Zenaida Dove amongst others.
 Nights in Rodney Bay.

-Day 6: Today we’ll head to the small internal airport at Castries for a short flight out to the neighbouring island of St Vincent.
+Day 7: We’ll head to the small internal airport at Castries for a short flight out to the neighbouring island of St Vincent.
 Located in the Caribbean Sea, between St Lucia and Grenada, St. Vincent lies about 100 miles west of Barbados and is composed of partially submerged volcanic mountains.
 Its largest volcano, and the country’s highest peak La Soufrière, is active, having last erupted in 1979.
 The territory was disputed between France and the United Kingdom in the 18th century and only gained independence the year of that last eruption.
-Night in St Vincent
+Night in St Vincent.

-Day 9: We have a leisurely day today, taking in some of the key birding sites in the north of the island before heading south to pay another visit to the Aupicot Wetlands to look for any new arrivals.
-We’ll remain in the south of the island before travelling to the airport in time to check-in for our flight back to London where the tour ends on Day 10.
+Day 10: We have a leisurely day taking in some of the key birding sites in the north of the island before heading south to pay another visit to the Aupicot Wetlands to look for any new arrivals.
+We’ll remain in the south of the island before travelling to the airport where the tour ends.